 For more than 30 years, Senator Blake has been married to Louise Kubilis Blake.
 Louise is a graduate of Bishop O’Hara High School and graduated as a member of the first class of the Dental Hygiene Program at Luzerne County Community College.
 Louise has worked as a Dental Hygienist in Northeastern Pennsylvania for more than 30 years.

 Senator Blake and Louise have two wonderful children, Vince and Katie.
-Vince graduated from the Rochester Institute of Technology and currently resides in Cambridge, MA where he works for Identity Automation.
-Katie graduated with a degree in Communications from Pace University in New York City and is currently employed at The Wright Center for Community Health and Graduate Medical Education.
+Vince graduated from the Rochester Institute of Technology and currently resides in Cambridge, MA where he works for CyberArc, a data security company.
+Katie graduated with a degree in Communications from Pace University in New York City and is currently the Development Director at the Scranton-Lackawanna Human Development Agency (SLHDA).
 Katie is a very talented vocalist and pianist and performs locally with her band “Light Weight.”

 Senator Blake is a graduate of Valley View High School where he obtained his first elected office – Senior Class President.
 At Valley View, Senator Blake played linebacker for legendary football coach Frank Pazzaglia.
 More important to his parents, he worked hard at being a good student.